Quick Facts About Manitoba’s Wapusk National Park: Where you’re going, you won’t need roads.

 The Route: All monikers aside, a visit to Wapusk is anything but a walk in the park.
 There are no roads into Cape Churchill, so it can be difficult to reach.
 The peat bogs are treacherous enough that it isn’t just recommended to bring a guide; it’s mandatory.
 And it’s not uncommon for rogue polar bears to meander right into town (some sources even recommend carrying a firearm!)
 But if you are looking for a truly Canadian adventure, Wapusk National Park is a perfect place to visit.

-- Isabelle Khoo was an editorial intern at Outpost Travel Media, and editor at Huffington Post.
+- Isabelle Khoo was an editorial intern at Outpost, as well as editor at Huffington Post.
 Reach here on Twitter here.